FlutterFlow/flutterflow-documentation/docs/resources/control-flow/functions/utility-functions.md

 ## Combine Text

 Oftentimes, you will encounter scenarios where you need to show two variables in a single String or Text widget.
-For example, in our e-commerce demo app, we have a price object in the following
+For example, in our [Ecommerce Demo](https://bit.ly/ff-docs-demo-v1) app, we have a price object in the following
 format:

 ```json